Gyðinga saga

 Gyðinga saga (Saga of the Jews) is an Old Norse account of Jewish history compiled from translations of a number of Latin texts.
 Beginning with an account of Alexander the Great's conquests, it proceeds to cover around 220 years of Jewish history from Antiochus IV Epiphanes's accession in 175 BCE to Pontius Pilate becoming procurator of Judaea in 26 CE.
 The main manuscript source for Gyðinga saga concludes with an epilogue which attributes its translation into Old Norse to Brandr Jónsson (d.
 1264), bishop of Hólar.
 In this manuscript Gyðinga saga follows Alexanders saga, which is also attributed to Brandr Jónsson.
-The saga is untitled in AM 226 fol; the name Gyðinga saga appears to date from the 19th century. Árni Magnússon referred to it as both 'Historia Judaica' and 'Historia Macchabeorum'.
+The saga is untitled in all manuscripts; the name Gyðinga saga appears to date from the 19th century. Árni Magnússon referred to it as both 'Historia Judaica' and 'Historia Macchabeorum'.

 Etymology

 Gyðinga is the Old Norse genitive plural of Gyðingr, which is derived from the Old Norse word guð ("God"), with the suffix -ingr (a noun suffix used to refer to people associated with another noun).
 Thus it could be literally translated as "God-people" or "God-followers."

 It is the source of the modern Icelandic word for a Jew, gyðingur, and the Faroese word gýðingur.